 We plan instead of pray-

 I am a planner.
-One of my favorite adages much to the chagrin of my poor children is “failure to plan is like planning to fail”.
+One of my favorite adages much to the chagrin of my poor children is “failing to plan is like planning to fail”.
 I have even been accused of over-planning a time or two.
 That said, I suspect we might see more success in our churches and events if we spent at least as much time praying for events and services as we do planning for them.

 We just don’t-

-According to a bunch of self-surveys I looked at, Christians admit to spending an average of three minutes a day in prayer.
+According to a bunch of surveys I looked at, Christians admit to spending an average of three minutes a day in prayer.
 The ugly underbelly of that already ugly fact is that it tells us that at least half of all Christians either don’t pray at all or routinely pray for fewer than three minutes a day.

 We don’t really believe anything will happen when we do pray–